Helter75/TensorFlow/README.md

 # What's new in TensorFlow 2.x

-I have a penis now
+I have a pencil now

 The following are all the changes coming in TensorFlow 2.x.
 Let's have a closer look at them: